joetjo/jopLauncher/README.md

 **Suggested Companion app**

-A good companion app to take notes about your games : https://www.electronjs.org/apps/notable it allows to set a markdown file by game and "tag" game to search in your own game. jopLauncher allows to link the md file of the game and to open it outside notable.
+A good companion app to take notes about your games : http://obisidian.md it allows to set a markdown files by game and "tag" game to search in your own game. jopLauncher allows to link the md file of the game and to open it outside notable.
 What is interessant with notable is that is used standard markdown file that can used anywhere nut notable allows a nice tagging / indexing / searching / visualization.

 # FAQ - Documentation